Lonesome Dove (miniseries): Part III: The Plains

 Gus and Call's cattle drive also arrives at Ogallala, where they relax and enjoy the town.
 Some U.S. cavalry soldiers attempt to commandeer the group's horses, and things intensify when their scout both brutally beats top cowhand Dishwater "Dish" Boggett and viciously whips Newt when they resist, prompting an enraged Call to savagely beat the scout and nearly kill him before Gus restrains him with a lasso.
 In the aftermath, Gus tells Newt that Call is his father.
 Clara, although happy to see Gus, and with her husband gravely ill, makes it clear that she will not marry Gus.
 Instead, she invites Gus to settle and ranch on a piece of nearby property.
-Further, she invites Lorie to remain with her and her daughters.
+Further, she invites Lorie to remain with her daughters and her.
 Before he departs, Gus promises he will return one day.

 Continuing their journey, Gus and Call lead their cattle drive north through the badlands of Wyoming Territory, nearly exhausting their water supply, and into Montana Territory.
 Impoverished Indians soon steal a dozen of their horses for food.
 Gus, Call, and Deets ride after the horse thieves to retrieve the horses.
 Call frightens the Indians away with a gunshot.
 Deets takes pity on a blind Indian child left behind, and goes to assist him.
 Another Indian mistakes his intentions and impales Deets with a spear.
 Mortally wounded, he dies in Gus and Call's arms a few moments later.